Mystist/theadFixer/README.md

 theadFixer is a simple, tiny, kind, free jQuery plugin to hold the thead of a table when scrolling.

-You can fell free to use it, modify it and share it with your friends.
+You can feel free to use it, modify it and share it with your friends.

 Features :
 Multi instance.